Best holiday rental deals in Pontevedra

 Holiday Letting Price Information in Pontevedra

 This graph displays average prices of the holiday cottages and holiday apartments located in Pontevedra.
-The week with the highest average prices is in August (03/08 - 10/08).
-During this week, a night will cost on average £113.
-You can find some of the best deals during a week of October (05/10 - 12/10).
+The week with the highest average prices is in July (27/07 - 03/08).
+During this week, a night will cost on average £106.
+You can find some of the best deals during one week in February (01/02 - 08/02).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Pontevedra

 This graph shows the holiday letting availability rate for the next twelve months.
-The week with the highest booking rate in the next 6 months is in October (05/10 - 12/10), where 59% of the holiday lettings are booked.
-It is easier to find a rental in a week of October (20/10 - 27/10), as only 14% of the accommodations are booked.
+The week with the highest booking rate in the next 6 months is in February (01/02 - 08/02), when 43% of the holiday lettings are booked.
+It is easier to find a rental during one week of June (01/06 - 08/06), when only 10% of the holiday lettings on offer are booked.

-This is the climate diagram in Pontevedra.
-During July, maximum temperatures go up to more than 26° On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is July.
+This is the climate diagram for Pontevedra.
+During July, maximum temperatures climb above 26°.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is July.

 Savour Spain's best cuisine at Province of Pontevedra holiday lettings